nomemory/andreinc-site/_posts/2021-11-08-a-tale-of-java-hash-tables.md

 First, we compute the `hash("Bucharest")=-543452922` and the possible index where we might find the item in the `table`, `6 = (16-1) & (-543452922)`.

 At position `table[6]`, there seems to be an item already.
-But we don't know for sure if it's the item we are looking for or another item we've collided with when we were performing the insertions.
+But we don't know for sure if it's the item we are looking for or another item we've collided with when we perform the insertions.

 In this regard we compare `hash("Bucharest")` with `table[6].hash`.
 In our case, the hash values are not equal, so we jump to the next item in the chain: `table[6].next`.

 We do the hash comparison again `hash("Bucharest)==table[6].next.hash`, and this time it's `true`.

-To be 100% sure we are getting (retrieving) the correct value we do a final comparison `"Bucharest".equals(table[6].next.key)`.
-If the two are keys are equal, we've found the correct value.
+To be 100% sure we get (retrieving) the correct value we do a final comparison `"Bucharest".equals(table[6].next.key)`.
+If the two keys are equal, we've found the correct value.
 If not, we continue the two comparisons until we reach the end of the chain `table[6].next ... .next`.

 > There's a slight chance of having two distinct `Strings` with the same `hash(..)` value.
 That's why we perform the additional comparison using `equals(...)` - to make sure we eliminate this possibility.